-Textbooks are available at the Co-Op, and the supplementary readings will be available on Blackboard.
-At the Co-Op, please find the following:
+Textbooks are available at the Co-Op, and supplementary readings will be available on Blackboard.
+Readings from the textbooks are marked in blue font.
+Readings that are available on Blackboard are marked in green font and purple font.

+Textbooks:

 - The Origins and Evolution of Islamic Law, by Wael Hallaq - Al-Magasid, by al-Nawawi, tr. and ed.
 Nuh H. M. Keller - Women in Muslim Family Law, by John Esposito and N. DeLong-Bas